By Diane Dennis

 Just because these requirements are in place in regard to the Owner filing and serving the completion notice that doesn't mean you're in the clear if they don't.

-If they don't do the notice their only forfeiture is the 30 to 60 days for Subcontractors and 60 to 90 days for Directs.
+If they don't do the notice their only forfeiture is the 30 to 60 days for Subcontractors and 60 to 90 days for Direct Contractors (those who contract directly with the Owner of the property - or tenant if applicable).

 So you still have a deadline regardless and you will lose your rights if you don't meet the proper deadline.